Oil pares losses as White House denies report US and Iran near crude exports for nuclear ‘pause’ deal

-Oil on June 8 fell sharply on a report that Iran and the US are nearing an interim deal that would allow Tehran to export up to a million barrels of oil per day under a Washington sanctions waiver in return for ceasing certain uranium enrichment activities.
+Oil on June 8 fell sharply on a report that Iran and the US are nearing an interim deal that would allow Tehran to export up to 1mn barrels per day (bpd) of oil under a Washington sanctions waiver in return for ceasing certain uranium enrichment activities.

 Texas Intermediate crude declined 4.8% to slip below $70 a barrel before paring some losses after the White House called the report false.
 "This report is false and misleading," said a spokesperson for the White House National Security Council.
 "Any reports of an interim deal are false."